 - Property Bar Association

 Evan Price is a self-employed, independent barrister whose practice is governed by the Code of Conduct of the Bar of England and Wales.
-He is registered with The Bar Standards Board [Bar Ref 37133] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/051] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
+He is regulated by The Bar Standards Board [Bar Ref 37133] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/051] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
 He is registered for VAT under the reference 726803627.